• Skip to primary navigation

 #4.
 Juno Beach

-In terms of nature, Juno Beach is a long sandy beach with sand dunes in the back.
+As far as nature is concerned, Juno Beach is a long sandy beach with sand dunes at the back.

 Concerning the Second World War, you can discover some tanks and bunkers as well as the cross of Lorraine, commemorating the place where General de Gaulle set foot in France after 4 years of exile.

-It is also home to the Juno Beach Center, a museum dedicated to Canada’s contribution to the liberation.
+It is also home to the Juno Beach Centre, a museum dedicated to Canada’s contribution to the liberation.

 #5.
 Sword Beach

-The Sword Beach area extended over 8 km from Saint-Aubin-sur-Mer to Ouistreham.
+The Sword Beach area stretched 8 km from Saint-Aubin-sur-Mer to Ouistreham.

 The British landed there and were joined by French commandos to liberate several strategic bridges.